Fees for Therapeutic Services

 Group Therapy & Facilitated Support Groups (90 minutes)…………..$40-75

-If weekly meetings aren’t affordable, we encourage you to explore creative scheduling accommodations to keep you within your budget and still benefit from reliable services provided by our licensed team members.
+If weekly meetings aren’t feasible, we encourage you to explore creative scheduling options to stay focused on your goals.
 Feel free to ask!

 Working with a therapist-in-training can be a unique and valuable opportunity to receive comprehensive team support.
 Pre-licensed professionals receive intensive supervision, support, and input from Spark’s highly competent, licensed clinicians who will review and influence many aspects of your self-development experience.